LeandroFFBR/leandroffbr.github.io/README.md

-# Responsive Portfolio Website Bianca
+# Responsive Portfolio Website

-This project is part of a step-by-step YouTube tutorial in which we build a responsive portfolio website Bianca from scratch using HTML, CSS and JavaScript.
+This project is part of a step-by-step YouTube tutorial in which we build a responsive portfolio website from scratch using HTML, CSS and JavaScript.

 ![preview img](/exemplo.png)